-(c) Crops that have deep roots like yam and cassava, should be followed with those that have shallow roots such as maize and groundnut.
+(c) Crops that have deep roots like yam and cassava, should be followed by those that have shallow roots such as maize and groundnut.

 (e) Crops likely to be affected by the same disease and/or pest should not follow each other on the same plot.
 The number of crops involved in the rotation will determine the. type of rotation.

-Therefore, there could be a two-year, three-year, or tour-year crop rotation.
+Therefore, there could be a two-year, three-year, or four-year crop rotation.
 How to Design a Four-Year Crop Rotation

 (a) Divide the farmland into four plots.